To make Qaddafi act, you must reduce the hurdles

+To get Muammar el-Qaddafi to give up power there are some things we need to consider.
 The ability to influence behavior is directly related to the degree in which belief systems are understood and the ability to reduce the hurdles.
 The decisions that we make are a complex web of precepts, or internal belief systems, that we have about ourselves.
 These precepts are generated emotionally and then reinforced by rational reasons we always seem to make work.
 If the objective is to affect change and generate a desired outcome, the outcome of that endeavor is one that will be directly dictated by the degree to which these emotional triggers are discovered.

 Precepts are something that are often overlooked in messaging today and, in listening to the news this week, I was reminded of how this is exemplified in the ongoing turmoil in Libya and the desire for Muammar el-Qaddafi to secede power.